 The therapist suggests that I be matter of fact and tell Grace I knew and would think about a punishment, two things I would have done anyway.
 Yet, I will tell you, the day was now somehow marred in my mind.

-I said, to make sure I understood all of it now because I was just piecing together that Slurpee girl and the “journaling” at 1 in the morning were two separate lies to cover up the internet activity:
+I ran through this in my head to make sure I understood all of it now because I was just piecing together that Slurpee girl and the “journaling” at 1 in the morning were two separate lies to cover up the internet activity:

 “So, when I was asking you how your friend knew you were here,” I started.